nemanjarogic/DesignPatternsLibrary/README.md

 Know when to use a certain design pattern, and when not to.
 No design pattern is a 42 – the answer to life, the universe and everything.
 There are situations in which every design pattern easily becomes an antipattern.

-## What this repository contains?
-This repository contains a comprehensive design patterns library implemented in C#, which covers various design patterns from the most commonly used ones to the lesser-known ones.
-It enables you to get familiar with and learn design patterns through moderately realistic examples.

 ## Design Pattern Types
 Design patterns can be separatated into three main categories:
 * Creational